Canada's Cyber Security Requirements for Defence Contractors

 CPCSC and CMMC: Understanding the Relationship

-The relationship between CPCSC and the United States’ CMMC program is particularly relevant for Canadian defence contractors, especially those working with both Canadian and American defence departments or as part of supply chains that cross the border.
+The relationship between CPCSC and the United States’ CMMC program is especially relevant for contractors working in cross-border supply chains.

 Key Similarities